-With today's technology, some electricity, bricks and mortar we can make chocolate together here in the forest.
-Crowdfunding participants are actual cooperative owners and are welcome to visit their factory when it is built and sell our chocolate.
+With today's technology, some electricity, mud bricks and clay mortar we can make chocolate together here in the forest.
+Crowdfunding participants become actual cooperative owners and are welcome to visit their factory when it is built and sell our chocolate.

 Join Us at De'Aruhuä Indigenous Chocolate